Samsung KU6300 Review – 4K Ultra HD TV

-Side angle viewing – As with most LED TV’s, the KU6300 loses a notable amount of picture contrast and color saturation at around 25 to 35 degree angles and wider.
+Side angle viewing – As with most LED TV’s, the KU6300 loses a notable amount of picture contrast and color saturation at around 25 to 35-degree angles and wider.
 So always consider your seating positions when setting up this and most other LED TVs.

 HDR viewing – High Dynamic Range was decent on this TV, but not close to being the best I’ve seen to date from the likes of Sony’s XBR930D.
-Two key reasons for this performance is the KU6300’s lack of a 10 bit display panel and a wide color gamut color space.
-The TV’s peak brightness is about average, but could be a bit brighter, which would also improve HDR performance.
+Two key reasons for this performance is the KU6300’s lack of a 10-bit display panel and a wide color gamut color space.
+The TV’s peak brightness is about average but could be a bit brighter, which would also improve HDR performance.

 Motion blur and judder – Motion blur wasn’t an issue on sporting events or movie content with lots of fast action content.
 This was the case with the TV’s Auto Motion Plus feature set to “Auto”.

-Motion blur and judder was only a problem in my evaluation when I was using my test footage which consist of a panning shot of a musical instrument.
+Motion blur and judder was only a problem in my evaluation when I was using my test footage which consists of a panning shot of a musical instrument.
 These motion artifacts only happened with the Auto Motion Plus turned off.
 With it turned on, the image was rendered much better with virtually no motion artifacts.

 The KU6300 doesn’t deliver high-end performance, nor was it designed to.
 It does, however, present a very solid and satisfying picture image.
 Colors are accurate with a decent amount of richness and vibrancy.
 It also delivers very good contrast and black level performance.

-In addition, this budget friendly and value priced model will get you to the next level in home entertainment with the latest must have features such as 4K UHD and HDR picture enhancing technologies, not to mention a robust smart TV platform driven by a Tizen operating system.
+In addition, this budget-friendly and value priced model will get you to the next level in home entertainment with the latest must-have features such as 4K UHD and HDR picture enhancing technologies, not to mention a robust smart TV platform driven by a Tizen operating system.

 So, if you’re in the shopping mode for a new 4K Ultra HD TV that delivers the basic essentials in performance and features, all at a reasonable price, then check out Samsung’s KU6300.